karawash/Epsilon-app/README.md

 ## Epsilon-app

 A website built to serve a small company called Epsilon.
-It is mainly based on PHP.
+It is mainly based on PHP-4.
 Their is still the database file to share in order to run the project on your machine.